Hugo1234f/GrusGrus/README.md

 2. LAT/LONG to x/y conversion
 3. Aerodrome highlighting
 4. OpenGL support
-5. Make map path relative
-6. Transition the webscraping from python to C++
+5. Transition the webscraping from python to C++